Skip to content Skip to main navigation Report an accessibility issue

 Sun rises over the Tennessee River, Knoxville, and the UT campus

-East Tennessee is naturally beautiful.
+East Tennessee is a place of natural beauty.
 People from all over the world visit the Knoxville area to hike, boat, and camp in the Great Smoky Mountains National Park, which is a UNESCO World Heritage Site and the most visited national park in the United States.

 The Great Smoky Mountains are also home to Dollywood, a country-music theme park visited by over 2,000,000 visitors a year, and Gatlinburg, a shopping village with traditional German-style buildings, an aquarium, a sky lift, and other attractions.